noopurP/NBAY6170_project/README.md

 Final project for Designing Data Products class

 Initial Approach -
 We attempted to use K-Prototypes algorithm (a substitute for K-Means) as our dataset mainly had Categorical data except for Latitude and Longitude.
 We hoped to cluster similar incidents to see if there were distinct pattern or similarities within each cluster.
 The results so obtained seemed extremely vague and could not be validated in any way.
-There were similarities within clusters and without.
-So we ditched this line of thinking and adopted a more traditional, "data-sciency" approach.
+There were similarities within clusters and without (This code can be found in file nypd_dataset.ipynb).
+So we ditched this line of thinking and adopted a more traditional, "data-sciency" approach (This code can be found in file aiding_nypd.ipynb).

 Our goal was to figure out two things -
 1. The Zipcodes where crime was pre-dominantly higher than other Zipcodes